“I paint because the spirits whisper madly inside my head.”

 The Muslims shepherded in Toledo’s amazing medieval period, a time of unparalleled prosperity and cultural advancement.
 Jews, Christians and Muslims lived in harmony from this time until the Inquisition, thus Toledo’s nickname “La ciudad de las tres culturas” (“the city of 3 cultures”).
 Remember this when you walk across the city.
 Its fun identifying which religion a building style belongs to!

 Toledo is just over an hour’s drive from Madrid and most tours go back by evening.
-Stay overnight to truly experience the whole place for yourself.
+Though it is one of the best day trips from Madrid; do stay overnight to truly experience the whole place for yourself.

 Must see in Toledo: